-Employment contracts are important when a contract is terminated.
+Often, employment contracts are not important until a contract is terminated.

-Legal advice and guidance when entering into or terminating an employment contract, fixed-term contract or contract of indefinite duration.
-We always negotiate the best conditions for you.
+Legal advice and guidance on entering into and/or terminating an employment contract, fixed-term or indefinite-term employment contract.
+We always negotiate the best terms for you.

 Long-term illness can be very unpleasant for both employee and employer.
-Our employment lawyer will discuss the matter with you, study all documents and assess your situation.
+Our employment lawyer will discuss the case, study all the documents and assess your situation.
+Professional guidance on reintegration.

-The fixed-term contract is, logically, the opposite of the open-ended contract.
+The fixed-term employment contract is, logically, the opposite of the indefinite-term employment contract.
 It is also called a temporary contract.
-This contract is a temporary collaboration between employee and employer.
+This contract involves a temporary partnership between employee and employer.
 In principle, a fixed-term contract cannot be terminated prematurely without a valid reason.
-In 2020, the chain scheme will be extended to 3 contracts in 3 years.
+In 2020, the cycle system is extended to 3 contracts in 3 years.
 So 36 months instead of 24.

 Legal advice is not a simple push of a button.
-It is the result of a thorough inventory of your wishes and possibilities.
-We list important aspects together with you.
-The employment lawyer will take the time to do this in the first introductory meeting, which is always completely free of charge and without obligation.
-You are not attached to anything!
+It is the result of an accurate inventory of your needs and options.
+We take the time to discuss all the important aspects with you.
+Our employment specialists will take the time to discuss this in detail during the first meeting.
+This conversation is completely non-binding.
+You’re not tied to anything!

-If it ‘clicks’ between you and the employment lawyer, and we can be of good service to you, you will receive a suitable proposal from us.
-We always base the advisory process on your goals and possibilities.
-We attach more importance to a realistic approach than to creating too high expectations.
-If you are in agreement with this, then we will proceed with the advice and guidance energetically.
-That is the starting point of our clear legal services.
+Once it feels right and we can serve you well, we will send you a suitable proposal.
+We always base the advice process on your goals and capabilities.
+In this regard, we attach more importance to a realistic approach than to the creation of excessively high expectations.
+Can you feel comfortable with this?
+Then we will actively engage in support.
+That is the principle of our clear legal services.

-From this moment on, we relieve you of your worries and make sure that everything is taken care of from start to finish.
-We handle your labour issue quickly and well.
-This active working method we use has proven itself amply.
-Feel free to take a look at our reviews on the internet.
+From this moment on, we will take care of you.
+We dive into your employment issue from A to Z and make sure it is handled quickly and properly.
+The active working method we use has now proven itself widely.
+Feel free to take a look at our reviews on the Internet.

 Before, during and after the advisory process, we are your point of contact.
-For a long time now, our cooperation has only resulted in satisfied customers.
-For our customers, we take that one step extra which makes the difference in many cases.
+For a very long time, in fact, our cooperation has resulted in exclusively satisfied customers.
+We take that one extra step that makes all the difference in many cases.
 Your case is in good hands with us.

-The temporary employment contract is the only contract in which three parties are involved: the broadcaster, employee and hirer.
-This means that the employee is employed by the broadcaster (the temporary employment agency) while it is made available to the hirer under its supervision.
-In this case, the sender is obliged to pay the wages, and the hirer provides the employee with management and working instructions.
-In the case of a temporary employment contract, both the employee and the employer have more rights and obligations as the duration of the cooperation progresses.
+The agency contract is the only contract that involves three parties: the agency, employee and hirer.
+In this process, the employee is thus employed by the agency (the temporary employment agency) while being made available to the hirer under its supervision.
+In this case, the agency has the obligation to pay the wages.
+In addition, the hirer, provides the worker with guidance and work instructions.
+In a agency contract, both the employee and the employer have more rights and obligations as the duration of the cooperation progresses.
 This is also called the phase system.